-Nestled in the lap of the Himalayas, Sikkim beckons travelers with its breathtaking landscapes, rich culture, and vibrant traditions.
+Nestled in the lap of the East Himalayas, Sikkim beckons travelers with its breathtaking landscapes, rich culture, and vibrant traditions.
 As you plan your adventure to this enchanting destination, understanding the intricacies of permits is crucial for a seamless and memorable journey.
 In this comprehensive guide, we unravel the details of Sikkim’s permits, ensuring you’re well-prepared for an unforgettable exploration.

 Protected Area Permits (PAP): Unlocking Sikkim’s Treasures